 Mandatory foreign government certification is needed to import:

-Competent authorities can request more information by emailing the Director, Imported Food section at: ifis-certification@aff.gov.au.
+Competent Authorities can request more information by emailing the Director, Imported Food section at: ifis-certification@aff.gov.au.

 Assessment

-We assess the country’s system for the production and processing of food covered by the application.
+We assess the exporting country’s system for the production and processing of food covered by the application.
 It must provide equivalent food safety outcomes to Australia’s system.
 Our process aligns with Codex Alimentarius guidelines for assessing equivalence and negotiating certification.

-It includes these steps:
+Our process includes these steps:

 - Initial discussions and application